steste17/CardMemoryGame/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## PersonalNotes
+- Overall approach: tried to refractor as much as possible and keep code organized
+- Wonder if the `cleanDeck();` is necessary but it worked out well
+- Go back and find a better way to reset the entire game without using `location.reload();`
+- Review how to make the CSS of the pop up look nicer
+- Look back over code to check performance and more efficient ways to complete